State Farm® 529 Savings Plan - Moderate Growth Static Option

 Strategies:The Investment Option invests in funds according to a fixed formula that typically results in an allocation of 46% domestic equity funds, 4% real estate funds, 15% international equity funds, 3% international bond funds, 28% fixed income funds, and 4% money market funds.
 The Investment Option manages cash flows to maintain the stated asset allocation.
 The stock holdings in the underlying investments consist primarily of large-cap U.S. stocks and to a lesser extent, mid- and small-cap U.S. stocks and foreign stocks.

-The State Farm 529 Savings Plan (the "Plan"), is sponsored by the State of Nebraska and administered by the Nebraska State Treasurer.
-The State Farm 529 Savings Plan offers a series of investment options portfolios within the Nebraska Educational Savings Plan Trust (which) offers other investment portfolios not affiliated with the State Farm 529 Savings Plan.
-The State Farm 529 Savings Plan is intended to operate as a qualified tuition program to be used only to save for qualified higher education expenses, pursuant to Section 529 of the U.S. Internal Revenue Code.
+The State Farm 529 Savings Plan (the "Plan") is sponsored by the State of Nebraska, administered by the Nebraska State Treasurer, as Trustee, and the Nebraska Investment Council provides investment oversight.
+Union Bank & Trust Company will serve as program manager and Northern Trust Securities, Inc. will serve as distributor.
+The Plan offers a series of Investment Options within the Nebraska Educational Savings Plan Trust (the "Trust") which offers other Investment Options not affiliated with the Plan.
+The Plan is intended to operate as a qualified tuition program to be used only to save for qualified education expenses, pursuant to Section 529 of the U.S. Internal Revenue Code.